GeorgeWeb/syclref/_api-docs/platform.h/cl%253A%253Asycl%253A%253Aplatform/functions/platform/index.md

    The platform object to copy

-   **Returns:** Constructs a platform object from another platform object.
+   **Returns:** Constructs a platform object from another platform object. rhsThe platform object to copy

 ---